EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 Instead of manually cross-referencing dozens of policy documents, advisories, and asset inventories against every control in the framework, the system:

 1. Indexes all organizational evidence (policies, advisories, CTDISR text, asset inventories) into a searchable knowledge base.
+2. Retrieves the evidence most relevant to a specific control using semantic (embedding-based) search.